masin556/GIBEON_BlenderGIS_V1/README.md

 - This will provide accurate GIS information.
 <img width="1193" height="393" alt="image" src="https://github.com/user-attachments/assets/af17596f-ed65-442a-8f51-0039cd73cda6" />

+## Update Issue : When exporting, the tilemap does not render properly, causing the grid to appear broken in Unreal Engine [Under correction]

 # when u use GIS
 ---
 API Key Need